alexmercerind/youtube-search-python/README.md

 Consider :star: starring the repository.
 Feel free to use.

 It takes a lot of time to deal with the changes that YouTube makes time to time.

+Feel free to open issue, in case you find one.

 ## :heavy_check_mark: Current Progress